felixle236/backend-seed/README.md

 NodeJS - Typescript - MongoDB

 * Integrating user permission & good transmission in large numbers of users.
-* Store common data in memory to increase performance.
+* Store common data in memory & share them between processes (if use cluster module) to improve performance.
 * Suitable for Web apps & APIs.
 * Run & debug on .ts files by Visual Code.
 * Reference structure from https://github.com/ErickWendel/NodeJSWithTypescript